kubernetes/community/events/2019/05-contributor-summit/README.md

 * Repo Tour
 * What even is a SIG and How Do I Join One

-101 New Contributor Workshop (Room 1):
+101 New Contributor Workshop Track (Room 1):

 * Finding Your First Topic AKA Where Do I Fit In
 * Automation and Pull Request Demo/Practice
-* Setting Up Your Dev Environment Lab (this will need lots of tutors)
+* Setting Up Your Dev Environment Lab
 * Install Golang (or straighten out gopaths)
 * Install Docker
 * Clone Kubernetes
 * make WHAT?
 * run tests

-201 Intermediate New Contributor Workshop (Room 2):
+201 Intermediate New Contributor Workshop Track (Room 2):

 * Brief Automation Demo (no practice): Labels, bots, org membership
 * Local Test & Build using a container